12 Tips for Visiting Disney World on a Budget

 DON’T buy Character Meals

-Disclaimer: unless you’re traveling with kids (in which case, this experience is an absolute must).
+Disclaimer: unless you’re traveling with young kids (in which case, this experience is an absolute must).
 If your group is older, your favorite friends are already scattered throughout the parks, which makes finding them all the more fun!

 DON’T choose an all-inclusive meal plan